 Skip to content

-FTRC.BLOG / Europe / Austria / Vorarlberg / Architect Designed Bus Stop Krumbach in Vorarlberg
+FTRC.BLOG / Europe / Austria / Vorarlberg / Bus Stop Krumbach

-But before we start showing you the pictures of those beautiful designed bus stops, we have to tell you something about the village where you can find them.
+But before we show you pictures of those beautifully designed bus stops, we have to tell you something about the village where they are located.

-Krumbach is a small village situated in an amazing part of Austria called Vorarlberg.
-The village has a population of something like 1000 people scattered around the green areas used for agriculture.
-We travelled through the area for a couple of days and it is breathtaking.
-The village can be small but it’s filled with life and you need to go there to see it with your own eyes.
+Krumbach is a small village in an amazing part of Austria called Vorarlberg.
+The town has a population of about 1000 people scattered around the green areas used for agriculture.
+We traveled through the area for a few days, which was breathtaking.
+The village can be small, but it’s filled with life, and you need to go there to see it with your own eyes.

-When we visited Krumbach, we were driving a rented car but there are a lot of people going through the area by public transportation, using the yellow Landbus that can be seen in every road in Vorarlberg.
+When we visited Krumbach, we were driving a rented car, but many people were going through the area by public transportation, using the yellow Landbus that can be seen on every road in Vorarlberg.
 This is why the bus stop project came to be.

 The Krumbach Cultural Association created the Bus Stop Krumbach project to boost the number of tourists visiting the Bregenzerwald area.
-They were looking to promote an international exchange of ideas and this is how they manage to invite 7 international architecture offices to design small bus stops or bus shelters for the community of Krumbach and for the people that, like us, visited the village.
+They were looking to promote an international exchange of ideas, and this is how they managed to invite 7 international architecture offices to design small bus stops or bus shelters for the community of Krumbach and for the people who, like us, visited the village.

-The architects invited were Japanese architect Sou Fujimoto, Wang Shu’s Amateur Architecture Studio from China, Ensamble Studio from Spain, Chilean architect Smiljan Radic, Russian architect Alexander Brodsky, Norwegian studio RintalaEggertsson Architects and Architecten de Vylder Vinck Taillieu from Belgium.
+The architects invited were Japanese architect Sou Fujimoto, Wang Shu’s Amateur Architecture Studio from China, Ensemble Studio from Spain, Chilean architect Smiljan Radic, Russian architect Alexander Brodsky, Norwegian studio RintalaEggertsson ArchitEnsemble Architecten de Vylder Vinck Taillieu from Belgium.

-If you are wondering why bus stops, the answer comes from Dieter Steiner, the curator of Bus Stop Krumbach and director of Architekturzentrum Wien.
+If you are wondering why buses stop, Dieter Steiner, the curator of Bus Stop Krumbach and director of Architekturzentrum Wien, has the answer.

 “The small form presents architecture with the greatest challenge.
 Only the best manage to achieve something great at a small scale. — Dieter Steiner”

-Instead of a project fee, the architects were offered a holiday in Vorarlberg in exchange for their services.
+Instead of a project fee, the architects were offered a holiday in Vorarlberg for their services.
 The idea is that they should explore the area and use what they saw and what they did there as a source of inspiration to create amazing bus stops.
 But the dialogue with the landscape, the people of the area and the local culture didn’t stop there.
-With the help of local craftspeople and skilled local architects, they managed to build the seven bus stops in Krumbach and now it is time to take a look at their creation.
+With the help of local craftspeople and skilled local architects, they managed to build the seven bus stops in Krumbach, and now it is time to take a look at their creations.

 First, let's talk about the amazing work for japanese architect Sou Fujimoto that created a bus stop that looks like a forest of thin steel rods that barely support a winding staircase.
 His design follows the concept that architecture shouldn’t adapt itself to nature and it shouldn’t imitate it as well.
 Because of this philosophical approach to a bus stop, it doesn’t have a protecting function anymore.
 Their intention was to come up with a bus stop where people can meet and enjoy the view.
 As well as function as a landmark to the village, something that we are pretty sure it does really well.